It's a question we get asked a lot. And it's vital information for parents.

 A 2-step process is recommended:

 Step 2.
-Clearing and removing all excess mucus in a few seconds via a motorised suction device (like the Snotty Boss Aspirator).
-Keep bub upright to allow gravity to aid in snot removal.
+Clearing and removing all excess mucus in a few seconds via a high quality motorised suction device, like the award winning Snotty Boss Aspirator

-As babies breathe through their nose, and often sleep with their mouth open, both areas can dry out quickly - particularly if airconditioners or heaters are being used in the room, as they severely reduce humidity.
+A baby's sleep environment plays a huge part in their ability to breathe through their nose - particularly if airconditioners or heaters are being used in the room, as they severely reduce humidity.

 Dry mouth and nose can cause early waking.